DoSomething/communal-docs/Automated Tests/readme.md

 # Services Used

 ## Runscope
-Runscope Is a service that allows us to run automated API tests to evaluate the uptime, performance and correctness of an API.
+Runscope is a service that allows us to run automated API tests to evaluate the uptime, performance and correctness of an API.

 ## Ghost Inspector
 Ghost Inspector is an automated website testing and monitoring service that checks for problems with your website or application.
 It carries out operations in a browser, the same way a user would, to ensure that everything is working properly.